 Beside the two chairs where the guests are sitting stood three swords.
 Two sheathed swords with familiar looking hilts, and a longsword.

-“Where are mom and Anise?”
+“Where is mother and Anise?”
 Kaidus asked, taking a seat by his father.

 “Out to get more ingredients for dinner.”
 Troyle replied.

-“Your father tells me you’re a mage?”
+“Your father tells me you are a mage?”
 Dalzak questioned with a proud smile.